Wambita/Artists/README.md

-# groupie-tracker
+# groupie-tracker-visualizations

 ## Overview

-**Groupie Tracker** is a web application designed to receive, manipulate, and display data from a provided API related to music artists, their concert locations, and dates.
+**Groupie Tracker Visualizations** is a web application designed to receive, manipulate, and display data from a provided API related to music artists, their concert locations, and dates.
 This project focuses on creating an engaging user experience through various data visualizations while ensuring robust client-server communication.

 ## Features